ELVIS-Project/Dodecachordon-Data-Set/README.md

 # Dodecachordon Data Set

 Collection of symbolic music files (.xml - MusicXML), and corresponding .pdf documents from Glarean's _Dodecachordon_.
-The files are organized according to books 1-3, and whether they are.
+The files are organized according to books 1-3.<sup>[[1](#note-1)]</sup>

 ## Organization

-The files are organized according to books I-III, and whether they are:
+The files are organized according to books 1-3, and whether they are:

 + Music Theory Examples
 + Music Literature Examples